facundobatista/logassert/README.rst

 What?
 -----

-A simple Log Assertion mechanism for Python unittests.
+A simple log assertion mechanism for Python unittests.

 Why?